SplineSketch: Even More Accurate Quantiles with Error Guarantees: Bounds on Middle Point of Monotonic Cubic Polynomials

 From Equation~\eqref{eqn:cubicPolyMonoMiddleBound-3}, we have:

 Using the inequality derived above, we obtain:

 \end{proof}

-By scaling on both x- and y-axes, Lemma~\ref{lem:cubicPolyMonoMiddleBound} implies that using PCHIP interpolation (or any other monotone cubic interpolation for that matter) for splitting buckets in the middle of the gap between two thresholds gives a pair of two buckets with counters smaller than the original bucket counter by at least a constant factor.
-This technical property is further used in our analysis in Appendix \ref{sec:analysis}.
+By scaling on both x- and y-axes and using the monotonicity of PCHIP~\cite{fritsch.butland:1984:siamj.sci.andstat.comput., fritsch1980monotone} and exactness on the thresholds, Lemma~\ref{lem:cubicPolyMonoMiddleBound} implies that using PCHIP interpolation for splitting buckets in the middle of the gap between two thresholds gives a pair of two buckets with counters smaller than the original bucket counter by at least a factor $1 - \beta$ for constant $\beta > 0$ (here, we do not take the buffer items into account which cause certain technical complications in the subsequent proofs).
+This property is further used in our analysis in Appendix~\ref{sec:analysis}.
+In fact, we have verified that $\beta = 1/8$ for the PCHIP interpolation from the SciPy library that we use in the implementation.
+We note that better bounds on $\beta$ can be obtained for specific interpolation methods.
+For the linear interpolation we have $\beta = 0.5$.